In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Turn your passion or hobby into a career

-- Find another successful businesswoman who inspires you
+- Find other successful female bosses who inspires you

-Every female entrepreneur has something to offer and should be paid accordingly.
-Don’t sell yourself or your business short by cutting corners, which includes asking to be paid what you’re skills are worth.
+Every female business owner has something to offer and should be paid accordingly.
+Don’t sell yourself or your business short by cutting corners, which includes asking to be paid what your skills are worth.

 Women in general have lots of marketable business skills, like communication skills, management skills, social skills and the list goes on.
 Spend a little time to cultivate your skills and learn to make some serious money with them.